jldantas/libmft/README.md

 ### Version 0.5

-- Entries not in use and having no attributes are no longer loaded
 - Removed the STANDARD_INFORMATION versions and "class ID" fields
 - Removed the FILE_NAME "allocated size" and "real size"
 - Implemented Datastreams
 - Implemented CollationRules
 - Updated code for most of the attribute contents
 - Updated documentation
+- Implemented library configuration in its own class
+- Updated code for attribute parsing

 ## Known problems

 - If you try to set the date for a year > 9999, python will fire a Overflow exception.
 This is python bound unless we change the datetime module to a third party

 ## References: